Enable TLS for Secure Connections#

 .

-ID by running sudo chown -R $USER:$(id -gn) state
+current user ID by running sudo chown -R $USER:$(id -gn) certificates

 .

-Assuming all files we need are in the local certificates
+Assuming all files we need are in the local superlink-certificates

-to mount the local directory into the /app/certificates/
+to mount the local directories into the SuperLink container:

 $ docker run --rm \